-The outlier fraction f{out} is defined as the fraction of catastrophic outliers (Hildebrandt et al. 2010) over a certain threshold (in log space for physical parameters, linear for redshifts):
+The outlier fraction $f{out}$ is defined as the fraction of catastrophic outliers (Hildebrandt et al. 2010) over a certain threshold (in log space for physical parameters, linear for redshifts):

-- These thresholds have been evaluated looking at the standard deviation of the PPs distribution, considering only sources with a good photo-z recovery i.e., below the 0.15(1 + z) threshold for all the methods considered, trained with true labels (see Sec.
+These thresholds have been evaluated looking at the standard deviation of the PPs distribution, considering only sources with a good photo-z recovery - that is, below the 0.15(1 + z) threshold - for all the methods considered, trained with true labels (see Sec.
 3.1).
 As a consequence, the PPs thresholds are not the same for stellar masses or SFRs.
-The chosen thresholds are two times - for stellar masses or SFRs.
 The chosen thresholds are two times the mean standard deviation between the prediction and the true values found for all the considered methods, rounded to the nearest decimal.
-The values are $t{out} = 0.4$ dex for stellar masses and $t{out} = 0.8$ dex for SFRs. - 590 Defining the catastrophic outliers in this way is different than assuming a plain 0.3 dex difference between the prediction and the true values of the physical parameters (corresponding to a factor of two) that is found in recent literature (e.g. Euclid Collaboration: Bisigello et al. 2023).
-Fixing the same value in dex - space for every PP is a penalizing choice, especially for SFRs, where a 0.3 dex difference might even be the order of (or even below) 1σ of the distribution, which is too little to define a galaxy as a catastrophic outlier.
-In this way, we adopt a more robust definition from a statistical sense, which actually returns an informative quantitative description of what a catastrophic outlier - is for, e.g., a stellar mass estimate or a star formation rate.
+The values are $t{out} = 0.4$ dex for stellar masses and $t{out} = 0.8$ dex for SFRs.

+Defining the catastrophic outliers in this way is different than assuming a plain 0.3 dex difference between the prediction and the true values of the physical parameters (corresponding to a factor of two) that is found in recent literature (e.g. Euclid Collaboration: Bisigello et al. 2023).
+Fixing the same value in dex space for every PP is a penalizing choice, especially for SFRs, where a 0.3 dex difference might even be the order of (or even below) $1\sigma$ of the distribution, which is too little to define a galaxy as a catastrophic outlier.
+In this way, we adopt a more robust definition from a statistical sense, which actually returns an informative quantitative description of what a catastrophic outlier is for a stellar mass estimate or a star formation rate.